Sen. Lindsey Graham condemns Rep. Steve King’s white nationalist comments

 “All I can say is that his view of white supremacy and mine are different,” Graham told reporters outside the annual S.C.
 Citizens for Life dinner.
 “He says he’s not a racist.
 I know Steve.
 He’s apologized.
 But, at the end of the day, it’s just perplexing in 2019 somebody could be confused about what these terms are associated with.”

-In a Thursday interview with The New York Times, 69-year-old King – an immigration hardliner, who has been openly criticized for past inflammatory comments – said, “White nationalist, white supremacist, Western civilization — how did that language become offensive?
+In a Thursday interview with The New York Times, King – an immigration hardliner who has been openly criticized for past inflammatory comments – said: “White nationalist, white supremacist, Western civilization — how did that language become offensive?
 Why did I sit in classes teaching me about the merits of our history and our civilization?”

 Digital Access for only $0.99